FriendlyPorcupine/badeflix/README.md

 1. yarn docker:dev
 2. yarn prisma:generate
 3. yarn prisma:migrate
-4: yarn start:dev
+4: yarn dev

 To see database:
 5. yarn prisma:studio in server directory

 Got to Client directory in terminal
-1. yarn run dev
+1. yarn dev

 //OR
 Windows: setup.bat in terminal